agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

 .. py:class::
-  xuance.torch.policies.deterministic.C51Qnetwork(action_space, atom_num, vmin, vmax, representation, hidden_size, normalize, initialize, activation, device)
+  xuance.torch.policies.deterministic.C51Qnetwork(action_space, atom_num, v_min, v_max, representation, hidden_size, normalize, initialize, activation, device)

   An implementation of a C51 Q-network, which is an extension of the standard deep Q-network (DQN) that represents Q-values as probability distributions over discrete support.